theincident/theincident.github.io/_posts/2023-04-05-the-hypocrisy-of-the-us-government-s-persecution-of-julian-assange-exposing-war-crimes-and-suppressing-free-speech.md

 ### The Need to Release Assange

-The persecution of Julian Assange by the US government is not only a violation of democratic principles and the rule of law, but also a threat to the freedom of the press and free speech.
+This is not only a violation of democratic principles and the rule of law, but also a threat to the freedom of the press and free speech.
 The charges against Assange are based on corrupt interpretations of the law, and his extradition to the US would set a dangerous precedent for the suppression of investigative journalism and whistleblowers.

 Assange's exposure of war crimes committed by the US military is a public service and should be protected under the First Amendment.
 His prosecution sets a dangerous precedent for journalists and whistleblowers who seek to hold those in power accountable for their actions.

 Furthermore, Assange's treatment in custody has been a clear abuse of the justice system.
 He has been subjected to prolonged isolation and psychological torture, which has had a severe impact on his mental and physical health.

-It is essential that the US government release Julian Assange and drop all charges against him.
+It really is _essential_ that the US government release Julian Assange and drop all charges against him.
 The freedom of the press and free speech must be protected, and whistleblowers must be able to come forward without fear of retribution.

 Moreover, the US government must address the war crimes committed by its military and hold those responsible accountable.
 Only by acknowledging and addressing these crimes can the US restore its moral authority and credibility on the world stage.